 Example: ‘How much does an SEO audit cost?’

-Psssst!: You can get a free SEO audit with Imaginaire.
+Psssst!: You can get an SEO audit with Imaginaire.

 Commercial investigation is similar to transactional intent, but takes one step back from the purchase stage, as it’s when the customer is weighing up their options before making a decision.